N3m35is/Price-Tracker/README.md

 1. ```use test```
 2. ```db.createCollection('products')```

-Download this code as zip and extract it to some path for example C:\temp\Price-Tracker Open CMD as admin and run the following command ```cd C:\temp\Price-Tracker```
+Download this code as zip and extract it to some path.
+For example C:\temp\Price-Tracker Open CMD as admin and run the following command ```cd C:\temp\Price-Tracker```

 Now install all dependencies with the following command.
 Note this is a one-time-step